MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 WDAC is a software-based security layer that reduces attack surface by enforcing an explicit list of software that is allowed to run.
 WDAC is enabled by default and limits the applications and code that you can run on the core platform.
 For more information, see [Manage Windows Defender Application Control for Azure Stack HCI, version 23H2](../manage/manage-wdac.md#manage-wdac-settings-with-powershell).

 WDAC provides two main operation modes, Enforcement mode and Audit mode.
-In Enforcement mode, untrusted code will be blocked and events will be recorded.
-In Audit mode, untrusted code will be allowed to run and events will be recorded.
-To learn more about WDAC-related events, see [List of Events](windows/security/application-security/application-control/windows-defender-application-control/operations/event-id-explanations).
+In Enforcement mode, untrusted code is blocked and events are recorded.
+In Audit mode, untrusted code is allowed to run and events are recorded.
+To learn more about WDAC-related events, see [List of Events](/windows/security/application-security/application-control/windows-defender-application-control/operations/event-id-explanations).

 > [!IMPORTANT]
 > To minimize security risk, always run WDAC in Enforcement mode.